systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 The DATA_HASH_TABLE should be sized taking into account to the maximum size the file is expected to grow, as configured by the administrator or disk space considerations.
-The FIELD_HASH_TABLE should be sized to a fixed size, as the number of fields should be pretty static it depends only on developers' creativity rather than runtime parameters.
+The FIELD_HASH_TABLE should be sized to a fixed size; the number of fields should be pretty static as it depends only on developers' creativity rather than runtime parameters.